 I am a Cognitive Behavioural and Interpersonal Psychotherapist living and working in West London, fully accredited with the BABCP and IPTUK.
 Please see below to understand a bit more about the therapies I offer.

 Sometimes we just need a safe space to explore our feelings.
 Alternatively, we may realise we need to change the way we see ourselves or work on important relationships that are struggling.
 Whatever the difficulty, I aim to work with you creatively and collaboratively to help you feel better and achieve your goals.
 I believe that a relaxed, warm and honest space is what's needed to help us work best, so rest assured this is what I will always offer.

 What I can help with

 Having worked in both public and private settings, I am able to offer effective evidence-based treatment for depression, grief, low self-esteem, stress, relationship issues and a range of anxiety disorders (including but not limited to PTSD, OCD, phobias, Panic Disorder and Health Anxiety).
 Frequently behind many such problems may lie deeper rooted feelings of guilt, shame and anger.
 I incorporate theory and practice from 3rd Wave modalities (such as Compassion-Focused Therapy and Mindfullness) to help clients explore and come to terms with such feelings.

 I gain great enjoyment in being able to work with clients of varying ages and backgrounds; taking interest in the impact that individual experiences, cultures and relationships have on a person’s psychology and ultimately how these factors colour the way we cope with distress.
-I have had the privileged of working with clients ranging in age from 16 to 102 and never fail to learn from their rich life experiences.
+I have had the privilege of working with clients ranging in age from 16 to 102 and never fail to learn from their rich life experiences.